Cyber Polygon 2019

 Scenarios

 Cyber Polygon simulated several of the most common types of attacks on the participants’ training infrastructures.
-Three cyberattack scenarios were selected as relevant for organisations in any sector of the economy:
+Three cyberattack scenarios were selected as relevant for organizations in any sector of the economy:

 • DDoS attack